Introduction

 5. In the loop function, we are reading the sensor’s value and storing it in a variable named value.

-6. Then, we are calculating and printing the temperature in degrees centigrade.
+6. Then, we calculate and print the temperature in degrees centigrade.

 7. At last, we are using an if-else statement, which will glow the respective LED and provide HIGH or LOW power to the motor as per the temperature specified.